smolamarcin/battleship/README.md

     The locations of the fleet are concealed from the other player.

-    Players alternate turns calling "shots" at the other player's ships, and the objective of the game is to destroy the opposing player's fleet.
+    Players alternate turns calling "shots" at the other player's ships, and the objective of the game is to destroy the opponent's fleet.
 ## Gameplay
     In the initial screen you should enter the address (IP in version 4) you want to connect to.